elihunter173/website/content/blog/2020_09_07_toothpaste_reviews_2020.md

 +++
 title = "Toothpaste Reviews 2020"
-description = "A silly review of a bunch of travel toothpastes I had lying around." date = 2020-09-07 weight = 100
+date = 2020-09-07
 +++

 For fun during quarantine I decided to go through my collection of travel-size